-Interview with Helen Bally, Head of QA&T Service Line, and Paul Barnabé, Head of Itecor Suisse Romande · November 12, 2025
+Interview with Helen Bally, Head of QA&T, and Paul Barnabé, Head of Itecor Suisse Romande · April 20, 2026

 For more than ten years, Itecor has been supporting its customers in hybrid mode from Switzerland and North Macedonia.
 This organisation, combining proximity, flexibility and operational excellence, enables the delivery of high value-added managed services in areas such as testing, development and application management.